earthly/website/blog/_posts/2023-04-05-write-for-us-anniversary.md

 internal-links:
  - just an example
-excerpt: "Are you an experienced technical writer or a beginner looking to improve your skills?
-Join us at Earthly blog as we celebrate one year of accepting outside submissions.
-With over 70 technical tutorials and a growing audience, this is your chance to expand your reach and get paid for your work.
-Don't miss out on this opportunity to learn, grow, and contribute to our community of developers."
+excerpt: Join us in celebrating one year of Write With Us!
+We've had the pleasure of working with over 25 talented tech writers on over 70 technical tutorials.
+If you're an experienced writer looking to expand your audience or a beginner eager to learn and improve, we'd love to hear from you!
 ---

 <div class="notice--info notice--big">